noahc3/COMP4350/documentation/project-proposal.md

 ### Organize Threads

-1. As a user I want to create a community so that I can organize related threads
+1. As a user I want to create a spool so that I can organize related threads
-2. As a user I want to subscribe to a community so that I can stay up to date with related content
+2. As a user I want to subscribe to a spool so that I can stay up to date with related content
-3. As a moderator I want to have special privileges in a community so that I can ensure content is relevant
+3. As a spool creator, I want to be able to give others special privileges over the spool so that I do not have to manage everything alone

 ### Home Feed

 1. As a user I want to be able to see a personalized feed of threads so that I can browse content easily
 2. As a user I want to be able to sort and filter my feed so that I can adjust which content I see first

-### Community Suggestions
+### Spool Suggestions

-1. As a user I want to have communities suggested to me based on my interests so that I can subscribe to new communities
+1. As a user I want to have spools suggested to me based on my interests so that I can subscribe to new spools
-2. As a first-time user I want to receive community suggestions based on my interests so that I can immediately begin exploring
+2. As a first-time user I want to receive spool suggestions based on my interests so that I can immediately begin exploring